Harley Warrick: Mail Pouch career

-Harley sometimes deliberately misspelled words to see how many phone calls the tobacco company would get about it.
+Warrick sometimes deliberately misspelled words to see how many phone calls the tobacco company would get about it.
 He had said that once in a while, he put three 'C's in 'TOBACCO' just to see if anyone noticed.

 The Highway Beautification Act of 1965, which prohibited advertising billboards within 660 ft of an interstate highway, effectively ended the era of painting the sides of barns for advertising.
-Though nearly all other sign painters went out of business, Warrick continued to work for the Swisher International Group, owner of Mail Pouch Tobacco, painting barns along lesser roads and highways until his retirement in 1991.
-When the Mail Pouch signs were designated as National Historic Landmarks, they were exempted from regulations against tobacco advertising and Warrick continued to paint.
-Mail Pouch did not suspend the barn painting advertising campaign until Warrick's retirement.
+The Mail Pouch signs were designated as National Historic Landmarks, and later exempted from regulations against tobacco advertising.
+Warrick continued painting barns along lesser roads and highways until his retirement from the Swisher International Group, owner of Mail Pouch Tobacco, in 1991.
+Mail Pouch suspended the barn painting advertising campaign after his retirement.

 Warrick is cited as an influence on Scott Hagan, who is noted for his barn paintings for the Ohio Bicentennial.

 Personal life

 Warrick was married twice and had four children.
 The travel and time away from home put a strain on his first marriage and his wife gave him an ultimatum: either choose her or the job.
 Warrick said that he must have liked the job better than he liked her, and they parted.
 After remarrying, he went out only for a week at a time.

 When he retired, Warrick continued to paint Mail Pouch signs on the sides of barn-shaped bird feeders and mailboxes that he would make and sell in his workshop in Belmont, Ohio.
 He died in a Wheeling, West Virginia, hospital in November 2000 of an aneurysm.